Ennio Capasa & Costume National

 Capasa's subsequent designs can ultimately be described as stylishly hip---relaxed yet sporting an innate sexiness.
 Although Capasa's first collections were for women, he quickly launched a men's line in 1993.
 The savvy designer met with considerable success in both his men’s and women's fashions in the 90’s.
 He is known throughout the world these days with his own boutiques in Rome, Milan, Tokyo, Hong Kong and New York.

-Beyonce' and Mick Jagger in Costume National
+Mick Jagger in Costume National

 Generally speaking, Ennio Capasa's clothing (he also designs bags, belts and leather items) tends to focus on the hips, neck, and shoulders.
 It is a cosmopolitan style interested in urban colors and the play between glossy and matte accents.